Nette Documentation Preview

 makeWritable(string $path, int $dirMode=0777, int $fileMode=0666)void

 Sets file permissions to $fileMode or directory permissions to $dirMode.
-Recursively traverses and sets permissions on the entire contents of the directory as well.
+Recursively traverses and sets permissions for the entire directory content as well.

 FileSystem::makeWritable('/path/to/fileOrDir');